Alpha effect and dynamo in density-stratified turbulence with large-scale shear: applications to protoplanetary discs and astrophysical clouds: Inhomogeneous turbulence with large-scale shear

 The kinetic $\alpha$ effect based on the isotropic part ($\propto \delta_{ij}$) of the alpha tensor in an inhomogeneous turbulence with a large-scale shear is given by

-Therefore, the $\alpha$ effect and the effective pumping velocity are caused by a combined effect of the inhomogeneous turbulence and a nonuniform large-scale flow.
-Equations~(\ref{C3})--(\ref{C4}) are in agreement with those derived by \cite{RK03} using the spectral $\tau$ approach and by \cite{RS06} applying the quasi-linear approach.
-However, these equations are different from equations~(\ref{B9})--(\ref{B10}) derived for a density-stratified turbulence with a large-scale shear.
+Therefore, the $\alpha$ effect and the effective pumping velocity are caused by a joint effect of the inhomogeneous turbulence and a nonuniform large-scale flow.
+Equations~(\ref{C3})--(\ref{C4}) are in agreement with those derived by \cite{RK03} using the spectral $\tau$ approach and by \cite{RS06} applied the quasi-linear approach for high conductivity limit but small Strouhal numbers.

+Note that equations~(\ref{C3})--(\ref{C4}) for the tensor $\alpha_{ij}^{(\Lambda)}$ and the effective pumping velocity ${\bm V}^{\rm eff}({\bm \Lambda})$ are different from equations~(\ref{B9})--(\ref{B10}) derived for a density-stratified turbulence with a large-scale shear.
+The reason is caused by a difference between the effects of the density stratification and the inhomogeneity of turbulence on the tensor $\alpha_{ij}$ and the effective pumping velocity ${\bm V}^{\rm eff}$.
+Indeed, the density stratification affects \begin{itemize} \item{ the background turbulence [see see equations~(\ref{B7}) and~(\ref{QB6})];} \item{ the tensors $I_{ijmn}(\meanUU)$ and $J_{ijmn}(\meanUU)$, which describe the effect of the large-scale shear on turbulence [see equations~(\ref{B5}) and~(\ref{B6})];} \item{ and the term $- \meanBB \, {\rm div} {\bm u}$ in the induction equation ~(\ref{B1}) which causes the appearance of the term $- \lambda_n \, \overline{B}_j \, f_{in}^{(S)}$ in equation ~(\ref{B3}) for the cross-helicity tensor $g_{ij}^{(S)}({\bm k})$.} \end{itemize} On the other hand, the parameter $\Lambda_i$ characterising the inhomogeneous turbulence affects only the background turbulence [see see equations~(\ref{C1}) and~(\ref{QB6})].
+This causes the difference between the effects of the density stratification and the inhomogeneity of turbulence on the tensor $\alpha_{ij}$ and the effective pumping velocity $V^{\rm eff}_{i}$ [compare equations~(\ref{B9})--(\ref{B10}) with~(\ref{C3})--(\ref{C4})].